Human Misery and Compelling Causes

 Rev. Dr. John D. Witvliet is director of the Calvin Institute of Christian Worship and professor of music and worship at Calvin University and Calvin Theological Seminary in Grand Rapids, Michigan.
 He also teaches in the religion department at Calvin University.

-Reformed Worship 124 © June 2017 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 124 © June 2017, Calvin Institute of Christian Worship.
 Used by permission.